Log Calabi-Yau mirror symmetry and non-archimedean disks: Conjectures

 \begin{remark} This is the ultimate goal of the project, to prove the conjecture from \cite{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1} that an affine log Calabi-Yau variety with maximal boundary has a canonical basis of regular functions.
-This has been proven in dimension two, see \cite{Lai_Mirror_Symmetry_for_log_Calabi-Yau_Surfaces_II}. \end{remark}
+This has been proven in dimension two, see \cite{LZ23}, and in many cluster examples, see \cite{GHKK}. \end{remark}

-Thus there are (conjecturally) two natural pairings on $\Sk(U) \times \Sk(V)$, we can take $<u,v> \to \theta_v^{\trop}(u)$, or to $\theta_u^{\trop}(v)$.
+Thus there are (conjecturally) two natural pairings on $\Sk(\bbU) \times \Sk(\bbV)$, we can take $<u,v> \to \theta_v^{\trop}(u)$, or to $\theta_u^{\trop}(v)$.

 \begin{conjecture}[symmetry] The two pairings are equal. \end{conjecture}